-Now some of you are probably thinking I’m a complete weirdo for being so obsessive about a reusable plastic coffee mug (you do have a point).
+Now some of you are probably thinking I’m a complete weirdo for being so obsessive about Starbucks offering a reusable plastic coffee cup (you do have a point).
 But these aren’t just more paper and wax Starbucks disposable cups.
-This cup is meant to revolutionize the way companies and society think about “to-go” beverage containers.
-Do they represent a true green marketing revolution, though, or just a green marketing ploy?
+This cup is meant to revolutionize the way companies and society think about ‘to-go’ beverage containers.
+But do these Starbucks reusable plastic cups represent a true green marketing revolution — or are they just a green marketing ploy?

 Introducing Starbucks Reusable Plastic Cups